 Click to enlarge

-Meanwhile: Today is the only day of the year for you to order a purple-inclusive membership card.
+And of course, today is the one day of the year that you can order a purple-inclusive Uni Watch membership card.
 You can do that here.
-I’ll even sign all of the cards ordered today with a purple pen!

 Click to enlarge